US Tax Calculator 2026

 Tax Calculation Breakdown

-This is an estimate for informational purposes.
-Consult a tax professional for accurate filing.
-Does not include local taxes, AMT, or Medicare surtax.
+Estimate for informational purposes.
+Consult a tax professional for filing.
+Does not include local taxes, AMT, or the OBBBA tip/overtime/senior bonus deductions.

 Federal vs. State Income Tax

 The US has a layered tax system.
-Federal income tax is collected by the IRS and applies to all taxpayers nationwide using the same bracket structure.
-State income tax is separate — 43 states and the District of Columbia levy their own income tax, each with different rates and rules.
-Nine states (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming) have no state income tax on wages.
+Federal income tax is collected by the IRS and applies nationwide using the same bracket structure.
+State income tax is separate, 41 states and DC levy a broad income tax (Washington taxes only capital gains above a threshold).
+Nine states have no income tax on wages: Alaska, Florida, Nevada, New Hampshire (its 5% interest & dividends tax was fully repealed effective January 1, 2025), South Dakota, Tennessee, Texas, Washington, and Wyoming.
 Your total tax burden is the sum of federal, state, and any local income taxes.

 How Tax Brackets Work